The Ultimate Guide to Buying Dental Insurance in Canada

 • Bundle Appointments: If possible, schedule multiple treatments in one visit.
 This can help reduce co-pays and maximise your time and coverage levels.

-• Leverage Technology: Use apps or online portals provided by your insurance company to track your benefits, find in-network dentists, and manage appointments easily.
+• Leverage Technology: Use apps or online portals provided by your insurance company to track your benefits, and manage appointments easily.

 • Opt for Tele-dentistry: Some plans offer virtual dental consultations.
 These can be a convenient and cost-effective way to get advice and address minor issues without a physical visit.